callstack/react-native-testing-library/website/docs/API.md

 ## `act`

 Useful function to help testing components that use hooks API.
 By default any `render`, `update`, `fireEvent`, and `waitFor` calls are wrapped by this function, so there is no need to wrap it manually.
 This method is re-exported from [`react-test-renderer`](https://github.com/facebook/react/blob/main/packages/react-test-renderer/src/ReactTestRenderer.js#L567]).

+Consult our [Undestanding Act](./UnderstandingAct.md) function document for more understanding of its intricacies.

 ## `renderHook`